leandrosardi/intercept/README.md

 # intercept.js

-Intercept AJAX / XHR calls performed by a website in order to:
+A JavaScript library for intercepting AJAX / XHR calls performed by a website in order to:

-1. reverse engineering of a website's protocols, and
+1. perform reverse engineering of a website's communication between its front-end and back-end; and

-2. perform data extraction (a.k.a scraping).
+2. perform data extraction (a.k.a scraping) of such a website.

 **Outline:**